The Fan (1996 film)

-The Fan is a 1996 American sports psychological thriller film directed by Tony Scott and starring Robert De Niro and Wesley Snipes, based on the 1995 novel by Peter Abrahams.
-The film received generally negative reviews from critics and was a box-office flop.
+The Fan is a 1996 American sports psychological thriller film directed by Tony Scott and starring Robert De Niro, Wesley Snipes and Ellen Barkin based on the 1995 novel by Peter Abrahams.
+The Fan was released by TriStar Pictures (through Sony Pictures Releasing) on August 16, 1996.
+The film received generally negative reviews from critics and was a box-office flop, grossing $42 million against a $55 million budget.
 Over time, the direction, the performances and the score have been praised.

 Plot

 Gil Renard is a troubled baseball fan whose favorite team, the San Francisco Giants, have just signed a $40 million contract with his favorite player, Bobby Rayburn.
-His ex-wife Ellen obtains a restraining order to keep him away from herself and their son after Gil leaves his son to attend a sales meeting, but finds that his client is at a baseball game.
-Gil is fired from his job as a knife salesman when he insults a prospective customer.
+His ex-wife Ellen obtains a restraining order after arguing with the short-tempered Gil over his neglect of their child, and Gil is fired from his job as a knife salesman after viciously insulting a prospective customer.

-Gil begins obsessing over Rayburn.
-When Rayburn suffers a chest injury that causes fans to be upset by his underperformance, Gil antagonizes fans who jeer him.
-Rayburn has also been in an open conflict with teammate Juan Primo due to both men wanting to keep jersey number 11, culminating in a physical fight.
-Gil, thinking that Primo is to blame for Rayburn's performance, confronts him in a hotel sauna in an attempt to persuade him to let Rayburn have the number.
+An embittered Gil begins obsessing over Rayburn.
+When Rayburn suffers a chest injury during a game and his performance slumps, Gil antagonizes fans who jeer him.
+Rayburn has also been in conflict with teammate Juan Primo over who gets to keep the number 11 place.
+Gil, thinking Primo is to blame for Rayburn's performance, confronts him in a hotel sauna in an attempt to persuade him to let Rayburn have the number.
 Primo reveals his shoulder, branded with the number 11, and refuses.
-This leads to a struggle in which Gil fatally stabs Primo.
-After feeling guilty about Primo's death, Rayburn starts playing well again.
-Gil believes that what he did benefited Rayburn and the team.
+This leads to a struggle in which Gil fatally stabs Primo in the leg.
+After feeling guilty about Primo's death and taking Jewel Stern's (the movie's principal radio host) advice to not focus so much on being perfect, Rayburn starts playing well again.

-Thinking that Rayburn does not acknowledge his fans, Gil goes to his beach house and saves his son Sean from drowning.
-Gil persuades Rayburn to play a friendly game of catch on the beach.
-Rayburn states that he stopped caring about the game after Primo's death because he felt that there were more important things in life.
-He also tells Gil that he has lost respect for the fans, remarking on their fickle nature—when he is hitting, they love him, but when he is not, they hate him.
-An angered Gil almost hits Rayburn with a fastball and launches into a diatribe.
-Rayburn is disturbed, especially when Gil takes off his jacket to reveal Rayburn's uniform underneath and asks if he is happy that Primo's no longer around.
+Thinking Rayburn does not acknowledge his fans, Gil goes to his beach house and saves his son Sean from drowning.
+He persuades Rayburn to play a game of catch on the beach.
+Rayburn states he stopped caring about the game after Primo's death because he felt there were more important things in life.
+He also tells Gil he has lost respect for the fans, remarking on their fickle nature.
+An angered Gil nearly hits Rayburn with a fastball and launches into a diatribe.
+Rayburn is disturbed, especially when Gil takes off his jacket to reveal Rayburn's uniform underneath and asks if he is happy Primo is no longer around.